 Biscuit World workers say no to 1st W.Va. fast-food union

 CHARLESTON, W.Va.
-(AP) — Workers at a West Virginia franchise of a regional fast-food restaurant on Tuesday rejected efforts to form a union that would have been the first its kind in West Virginia.
+(AP) — Workers at a West Virginia franchise of a regional fast-food restaurant on Tuesday rejected efforts to form a union that would have been the first of its kind in the state.
+Immediately after the vote, union organizers announced that they had filed unfair labor practice charges against the company.

+United Food & Commercial Workers Local 400 alleges that Tudor’s Biscuit World fired employees of the Elkview franchise and used union-busting techniques to discourage others from voting in favor of a collective bargaining unit, said Local 400 Organizing Director Alan Hanson.
+Because of that, the vote should also be thrown out, Hanson said.

+“We’re incredibly proud to stand with these extraordinarily brave workers, and this fight is far from over,” he said in an interview at union headquarters in Charleston.
+Several pro-union workers had gathered there Tuesday to watch a representative of the National Labor Relations Board count the ballots on a live Zoom call.

+A secretary who answered the telephone at Biscuit World’s corporate headquarters said Tuesday that she would forward a request for comment on the unfair labor practice charges.
+She said the company would not comment on the vote.

-The effort was part of a larger national trend of organizing among retail and food service workers during the COVID-19 pandemic.
+The union effort is part of a larger national trend of organizing among retail and food service workers during the COVID-19 pandemic.

-“It’s disheartening,” said employee Cynthia Nicholson, who wore a UFCW Local scarf.
+“It’s disheartening,” said employee Cynthia Nicholson, 64, who wore a scarf with the UFCW logo and clutched her good luck charm, a work badge used by her late husband, a coal miner and pipefitter who belonged to unions.
 “We’re going to keep fighting because you just cannot let this injustice go on. … That battle is not over yet.”

 Relatively unknown outside the region, Tudor’s Biscuit World is a staple of West Virginia where diners can get made-from-scratch biscuits doused in gravy; country-fried steak and sandwiches including the Miner or the Mountaineer.
 Founded in Charleston in 1980, the chain now has more than 70 locations, mostly in West Virginia and in parts of neighboring states Ohio and Kentucky.

-Some of the workers in Elkview, a mountain town of fewer than 2,000 people, decided to unionize because they said they were treated unfairly and have worked in unsafe conditions during the COVID-19 pandemic.
+Some of the workers in Elkview, a town of fewer than 2,000 surrounded by hills, pushed to unionize because they said they were treated unfairly and have worked in unsafe conditions during the COVID-19 pandemic.

 Among the employees’ allegations were that they were not informed when workers tested positive for COVID-19 and that they were asked to work long hours and at different store locations and then were reprimanded for working overtime.